 By Maria Giese

-Starting a career directing film and television often begins with a conundrum: one cannot qualify to direct until one has directed, yet how can one direct without first becoming qualified?
-Leaping over this logistical divide is often accomplished with the intervention of a mentor, when a more experienced director or a TV executive takes an interest in a young talent.
+Starting a career directing film and television often begins with a conundrum: one cannot qualify to direct until one has directed, see yet how can one direct without first becoming qualified?
+Leaping over this logistical divide is often accomplished with the intervention of a mentor, physician when a more experienced director or a TV executive takes an interest in a young talent.

-Over the years, the DGA diversity program has experimented with a variety of mentorship efforts to help its women and minority members—with mixed results.
+Over the years, stomach the DGA diversity program has experimented with a variety of mentorship efforts to help its women and minority members—with mixed results.
 Unfortunately, the recent mentorship programs initiated as joint efforts between the DGA and the studios have been widely acknowledged to be failures.
 Even though the Disney/ABC-DGA Directing Program, launched in 2001, boasts “one of the longest-running programs of its kind in the entertainment industry,” completion of the program by the selected fellows has resulted in relatively few actual directing jobs for its participants.

 Equally disappointing results have emerged from those who have completed the HBO-DGA Television Directing Fellowship Program.
 Why do the DGA-studio directing fellowships deliver such mediocre results?
 Before attempting to answer that question, let’s examine why mentoring programs in general have had such a long history of success.